Sewn Together, Torn Apart

 One might imagine that a lab reeking of decay, with discarded body parts and floors soaked in blood, would give any man pause.
 Yet for Victor Frankenstein, it is simply a playground where he seeks to achieve what he believes will be his greatest triumph—conquering death.

-After years of longing to adapt Frankenstein, Guillermo Del Toro brings us his version of the gothic tale with a hint of modernity — a story wrought with desire, power, and the yearning to be loved and belong.
+After years of longing to adapt Frankenstein, Guillermo Del Toro brings us his version of the gothic tale with a hint of modernity—a story wrought with desire, power, and the yearning to be loved and belong.
 This making of the modern Prometheus perfectly traces its finger around the cycle of abuse between fathers and sons.
 It highlights the power of choice and shows us that men are closer to being monsters than gods.

-The movie opens with a crew finding Victor Frankenstein, portrayed by Oscar Isaac(Moon Knight, Star Wars), wounded in the snow.
+The movie opens with a crew finding Victor Frankenstein, portrayed by Oscar Isaac (Moon Knight, Star Wars), wounded in the snow.
 They bring him aboard their ship, The Horisont, hoping to help him escape the creature pursuing him.
 The film wastes no time thrusting us into the world of monsters and men.
-A far cry from the dead-eyed, unsettling introduction of Boris Karloff’s Frankenstein, Jacob Elordi’s entrance is dominant—a hulking, cloaked figure emerging from the snow with the roar of a beast, flinging grown men with ease.
-He is a force of nature, despite existing in spite of it.
+A far cry from the dead-eyed, unsettling introduction of Boris Karloff’s Frankenstein, Jacob Elordi’s (Euphoria, Saltburn) entrance is dominant—a hulking, cloaked figure emerging from the snow with the roar of a beast, flinging grown men with ease.
+The creature is a force of nature, despite existing in spite of it.

 The crew rushes Victor on deck as their ranks are torn through like tissue paper.
 After managing to briefly halt the creature’s onslaught, Victor is taken to the captain’s quarters, where he begins to recount the fantastic tale of his creation.
-It is here that the film transitions into its first part - Victor’s story.
+It is here that the film transitions into its first part—Victor’s story.

-Victor’s story is a meditation on how abuse begets abuse—a theme reflected in glimpses of his childhood under a domineering father and the loss of his mother, Claire (one of two characters played by scream queen Mia Goth).
+Victor’s story begins with glimpses of his childhood under a domineering father and the loss of his mother, Claire (one of two characters played by scream queen Mia Goth).
 Victor grows in isolation while his brother William quickly earns their father’s adoration.
-Victor’s life experience breeds his contempt of the natural order, challenging God as “inept” and scoffing at the idea that “the spark of creation is in God’s hands.”
-Ultimately, Heinrich Harlander’s(the charismatic Christopher Waltz) interest—and his funding—intensify Victor’s manic fervor, culminating in the birth of the creature.
+His life experience breeds his contempt of the natural order, challenging God as “inept” and scoffing at the idea that “the spark of creation is in God’s hands.”
+Ultimately, Heinrich Harlander’s (the charismatic Christoph Waltz) interest—and his funding—intensify Victor’s manic fervor, culminating in the birth of the creature.

-Isaac does well to capture the duality of Victor–a volatile man that walks the line between genius and mania.
-In his first encounter with the creature, there is love and hope.
+His first encounter with the creature is full of love and hope.
 He looks upon his creation with the adoration one reserves for a newborn child.
 As they embrace, he directs him to bask in the sun because it is “life.”
 It is a tender, hopeful moment—life born anew, possibility stretching wide—yet almost immediately, he chains the creature.

 “Our raven-black hair, our deep, dark eyes.
 Even our quiet, at times nervous disposition seemed to exasperate him to no end.”

-Victor’s softness for the creature is quickly traded for disdain, especially when the creature draws the affection of his love interest, Elizabeth Harlander(Mia Goth).
+Victor’s remaining softness for the creature is discarded when the creature draws the affection of his love interest, Elizabeth Harlander (Mia Goth).
+She also happens to be his brother William’s (Felix Kammerer) betrothed, which only adds to the complex emotional landscape.

+She recognizes a purity in the creature that Victor only sees as a lack of intelligence.
+What one condemns, the other nurtures.
+Her empathy proves to have a lasting effect on our creature, whose story is the second half of this movie.
 As the creature finds himself alone in the world, he seeks not only knowledge, but community.
 In a scene where he witnesses a pack of wolves attack sheep, he develops the idea that the world is cruel and “would hunt you and kill you just for being who you are.”
-It's a nice bit of foreshadowing for what comes next.
+It’s a nice bit of foreshadowing for what comes next.

-It is said that the wounded tend to wound, but it is not enough to simply understand this as fact without understanding the nuance of trauma.
-How it obscures love, and belonging – basic needs for survival.
-How it can turn even the kindest of us, into the cruelest.
-How when we think we are monsters, we shackle ourselves to the very things we wish we could leave behind.
+It is said that the wounded tend to wound, but it is not enough to simply understand this as fact without understanding the nuance of trauma—how it obscures love and belonging, basic needs for survival; how it can turn even the kindest of us into the cruelest; how, when we think we are monsters, we shackle ourselves to the very things we wish we could leave behind.

 In the case of Frankenstein, the story is no different.
-Abuse is as much a monster as the creature you fear that lurks in the shadows.
-Actions have consequences, and the responsibility of choice is one that weighs heavily on all of us.In the case of Victor Frankenstein, he sews his fate together stitch by stitch, a reminder that the choices we make—and the cycles we inherit—leave an indelible mark, much like a patchwork of scars on the skin.
+Abuse is just as monstrous as the creature you fear that lurks in the shadows.
+In the case of Victor Frankenstein, he sews his fate together stitch by stitch, a reminder that the choices we make—and the cycles we inherit—leave an indelible mark, much like a patchwork of scars on the skin.